-Requires that Legislature and all state departments have access to historical and current data in MAIN.
+Requires that Legislature and all state departments have access to historical and current data in MAIN, or its successor.

 Sec.
 826. Definition of Information Technology Services

 Defines "information technology services" as services involving all aspects of managing and processing information, including certain IT management and support items and services.